Songkai-Liu-SJTU/iDesignGPT/data/Temperature_Parameter_Optimization_Results/README.md

 Following the temperature evaluation, the prompt was further refined to adopt a more detailed, structured approach using the **Chain-of-Thought (CoT)** framework.
 The refined prompt systematically guides the user through key design considerations.
 [View the refined prompt here](./refined_prompt).

+The refined prompt was tested with the optimized temperature setting of 5, resulting in stable and high-quality responses.
+[View the full response here](./response_refined_prompt@5_temp).

 ---

 ## File Structure Overview